Eburonia/Japanese-Restaurant-Shibuya/README.md

 * <b>Buttons</b> - For consistency, all buttons are styled the same on every page.
 When you hover a button, the background colour of the button will change into a darker colour.

+### Responsiveness
+<b>Responsivess</b> - All pages are Responsive.
+Minimum viewport width: 320px.

 ### Images
 * <b>Images</b> - All images have been foreseen with 'alt' text.

+### Future Features
+* Feedback from previous visitors can be found on the social media pages of the restaurant.
+To directly implement feedback on the website, a guestbook might be a good idea to incorporate on the website.
+* An older version of bootstrap has been implemented, update to the latest version.

 * <b></b>